Te hōtaka tango whare mō ngā papanoho kua hē i te āwhā

 Removing damaged buildings

-Once the buy-out process for a property is complete and ownership is transferred, building removal can take place.
+Once the buy-out process for a property is complete and ownership is transferred to the council, building removal can take place.
 The options include:

 - relocation